Brazils Bolsonaro Open To G7 Aid If Macron withdraws Insults - UrduPoint

 Bolsonaro -- a climate-change skeptic -- has faced criticism at home over his delayed response to the fires and thousands have protested in Brazil in recent days to denounce the destruction.

-Bestselling Brazilian writer Paulo Coelho, meanwhile, took to the internet to apologize -- in French -- for Bolsonaro's behavior.
+Bestselling Brazilian writer Paulo Coelho took to the internet to apologize -- in French -- for Bolsonaro's behavior.

 "This is a rather sad video to ask forgiveness of my French friends for the crisis -- I would even say the hysteria of Bolsonaro regarding France, the French president, the French president's wife," he said in a message posted on Twitter.